Agents

 agent:message (custom) langchain:ollama

-Level 1 (Framework) manages the agent lifecycle — reading inbound tasks, invoking the transition function, recording results in the timeline, and persisting state.
+Level 1 (Framework) manages the agent lifecycle — picking up inbound tasks and session messages, invoking the transition function, recording results in the timeline, and persisting state.
 It never inspects the conversation or user data.

-Level 2 (Domain Logic) manages conversation history, tool call loops, and context assembly.
+Level 2 (Domain Logic) manages the session conversation, tool call loops, and context assembly.
 Two built-in options:

 | Adapter | Operation | Best for |